14 min read

 AlphaSense research revealed dozens of examples of green building initiatives by corporations, governments, and partnerships between the two that focus on both new development and revamping existing buildings to eliminate outdated and environmentally detrimental features.

-- The Canadian Green Building Council (CaCBG) recently awarded BentallGreenOak (BGO) it’s national Green Building Pioneer Award for its delivery of customized climate resilience plans to 413 properties in their North American portfolio encompassing 75 million square feet.
+- The Canadian Green Building Council (CaCBG) recently awarded BentallGreenOak (BGO) its national Green Building Pioneer Award for its delivery of customized climate resilience plans to 413 properties in their North American portfolio encompassing 75 million square feet.

-- As part of their Strengthened Climate Plan, the Canadian government is investing $1.5 billion over the next five years in building projects that increase energy efficiency and promote social inclusion in underserved communities
+- As part of their Strengthened Climate Plan, the Canadian government is investing $1.5 billion over the next five years in building projects that increase energy efficiency and promote social inclusion in underserved communities.

 - New York Governor Andrew Cuomo approved funding for the Career Pathway Training Partnerships Program to train the next generation of contractors in green building methods like high-efficiency ventilation.

-China, whose densely inhabited cities were hard hit throughout the pandemic, have created a Healthy Assessment System for Residential Building Epidemic Prevention (HASRBEP) to design proactive measures for epidemic prevention and assess how buildings meet health standards.
+China, whose densely inhabited cities were hard hit throughout the pandemic, has created a Healthy Assessment System for Residential Building Epidemic Prevention (HASRBEP) to design proactive measures for epidemic prevention and assess how buildings meet health standards.

 The WELL Building Institute, an institution focused on setting healthy building standards, has enrolled more than a million square feet of real estate daily since the onset of the pandemic.

-Green building certifications are gaining momentum as developers and investors look to build real estate that meets evolving societal and consumer expectations and new standards for qualifying as “green” or environmentally-conscious.
+Green building certifications are gaining momentum as developers and investors look to build real estate that meets evolving societal and consumer expectations and new standards for qualifying as “green” or environmentally conscious.

 Green efficiency topped the list of consumer preferences in a survey done by the National Association of Home Builders, indicating they would be willing to pay up to $9292 for more efficient homes that would save in utility costs in the long run.

-Building firms across the U.S. and global real estate industries have also indicated client demand is the main driver behind green building activity, at 52% and 40% (respectively) listing it above all other drivers.
+Building firms across the U.S. and global real estate industries have also indicated client demand is the main driver behind green building activity, at 52% and 40% (respectively), listing it above all other drivers.